 An investment bank is a financial institution that assists individuals, corporations, and governments in raising capital by underwriting and/or acting as the client’s agent in the issuance of securities.
 An investment bank may also assist companies involved in mergers and acquisitions and provide ancillary services such as market making, trading of derivatives and equity securities, and FICC services.
 Unlike commercial banks and retail banks, investment banks do not take deposits.

-- Economists Top 100: From Paul Krugman to Michael Porter, These Are the Most Influential Economists in the World
+- Economists Top 100: From Joseph Stiglitz to Michael Porter, These Are the Most Influential Economists in the World